 The larvae feed on the natural fibers of the garments and other products that are quickly destroyed and commonly covered in a very fine web or silk.

-In fact, almost any location that receives little or no observation can be at risk, so it pays to deep clean a property at least once every six months.
+In fact, almost any location that receives little or no observation can be at risk, so it pays to deep clean a property at least once every six months with generous amount of vacuuming.

 Where Do Clothes Moths Come From

-The Common Clothes Moth is active in the environment and in peoples homes throughout the year.
+Tineola bisselliella is active in the environment outside just as well as within peoples homes throughout the year.
 If conditions are conducive, then populations can become full blown infestations more quickly than you might imagine

 They are closely associated with dead rodents, birds and the nests of birds and rodents where the larvae feed amongst the fur and feathers.

-Other common sources include basements and attics where neglected and forgotten textiles, clothes, carpets, rugs and flooring samples are quickly forgotten - perfect for clothes moths.
+Other common sources include basements and attics where neglected and forgotten textiles, clothes, carpets, rugs and flooring samples are quickly forgotten - perfect for these moths.

 Where Are Clothes Moths In The House?

-Clothes moths are common in areas where an abundant and crucially, an undisturbed food source is available.
+Moths are also common in areas where an abundant and crucially, an undisturbed food source is available.
 For this reason they are found in the low footfall areas of our homes: behind doors, under and behind shelves, drawer units, sofas, TV cabinets and display cases etc.

-This is where rich deposits of Keratin based dust builds in abundance to nourish the hungry larvae that easily escape the vacuum cleaner because of unintentional neglect.
+This is where rich deposits of Keratin based dust builds beyond the normal reach of regular cleaning.
+Thick clumps of dust nourish the hungry larvae.
 Housekeeping and deep cleaning are as much of the end solution as pesticides are.

 How Can We Get Rid Of Clothes Moths?

-Clothes moths are among the most annoying insects because they fly around you at night while you're working or trying to watch TV.
+House moths are among the most annoying insects because they fly around you at night while you're working or trying to watch TV.
 Sadly no treatment will stop this activity quickly!
-The larvae are very easy to destroy using residual insecticidal sprays, but the moth pupae can take months to hatch.
+The larvae are very easy to destroy using residual insecticidal sprays, but the moth pupae can take months to hatch and be located in and under furniture, etc.

 Once hatched, the moths can usually bypass any chemical in the carpet and start flying around you.
 The best option as already mentioned is deep cleaning.
 Deep cleaning requires persistence and a vacuum with a rotary brush to separate and lift the carpet pile.